anupyldd/nmtest/README.md

 For each test there are only 3 required fields: *suite name, test name and test function*.
 Optional fields are: *tags, setup function, teardown function*.

-1) Single test. *(Best when you need to create a single test and can do it in a function context)*
+1) Single test. *(Best when you need to create a single test and can do it in a function scope)*
     ```c++
     Test("suite name", "test name")
     .Setup([]{ /* optional setup function */ })